jamesseanwright/kinect-mvvm/README.md

 A C# Windows Store app using the Model-View-ViewModel design pattern that consumes data from the Kinect v2 sensor.
 Will replace the events with Reactive Extensions once I get my head around them!

-The head vector scales, but this behaviour needs further tweaking.
+The head vector scales depending upon the user's Z position, but this behaviour needs further tweaking.

 I've separated my concerns to the best of my ability here.
 All of the Kinect data comes from a single Sensor class, and bitmap encoding only occurs in the view layer.